 Welcome to the very first (and possibly last) “Don’t Understand, Don’t Even Want To F___ing Understand Modern Money” post, otherwise known as a DUDE WTF UMM… post.
 This is for those of us who have no desire to consider economics at even an elementary level but who are tired of others exploiting our indifference and blasé attitude for their own dubious ends.
 Just because we don’t know diddly-squat about economics and are proud of it, this should not disadvantage us in life.
 What we need are some easy ways to spot when we are being led astray, without too many boring details.

 When Marx’s theory of value is interpreted in a simultaneist way, it is relatively easy to calculate the ‘monetary expression of labor time’ (or MELT).
-It is simply new value added, measured in monetary terms, divided by productive employment.
-If it were not for the ‘productive’/’unproductive’ distinction, the simultaneist MELT could readily be calculated from the National Accounts as the ratio of Net Domestic Product at current prices to Total Employment.
+This is true, at least, when the MELT is defined as the money value created per raw hour of employment.
+When it is defined as the money value created per hour of abstract labor, there are additional complications due to labor complexity.
+In the ensuing discussion, either the MELT can be understood in terms of raw hours of labor (i.e. hours of concrete labor) or all labor can be assumed simple.
+The MELT can then be calculated as new value added, measured in monetary terms, divided by productive employment.
+If it were not for the ‘productive’/’unproductive’ distinction, the simultaneist MELT (in terms of concrete labor) could be calculated from the National Accounts as the ratio of Net Domestic Product at current prices to Total Employment.
 Retaining the productive/unproductive dichotomy complicates matters somewhat, because it is then necessary to exclude unproductive activity from the calculations, but no other hurdles appear to be present.